MA: Christian Counseling

 View the Degree Completion Plan.

-Students must provide official transcripts, a personal statement, and a current resume/CV with references, two recommendations, official GRE report, and complete an interview.
+Students must provide official transcripts, a personal statement, and a current resume/CV, two recommendations, an official GRE report, and complete an interview.

 Recommendations must be from a professional or academic source.
 Forms from family members or friends will not be accepted.
 Recommendation forms must be sent directly from the recommenders to be considered valid.